artlogicmedia/spritely/README.md

 ## Documentation and examples

 For documentation and example code, see the [documentation page on the Spritely website](http://spritely.net/documentation/).
-For examples of sites which use Spritely, see the [gallery page](http://spritely.net/gallery/).
+For examples of sites that use Spritely, see the [gallery page](http://spritely.net/gallery/).
 If you would like your site to be listed in the gallery, [drop us a line](http://spritely.net/contact/).

 ## Previous releases